 TheCityUK is the industry-led body representing UK-based financial and related professional services.
 We champion and support the success of the ecosystem, and thereby our members, promoting policies in the UK, across Europe and internationally that drive competitiveness, support job creation and ensure long-term economic growth.
-The industry contributes over 10% of the UK's total economic output and employs more than 2.3 million people, with two thirds of these jobs outside London.
-It is the largest tax payer, the biggest exporting industry and generates a trade surplus exceeding that of all other net exporting industries combined.
-It also makes a real difference to people in their daily lives, helping them save for the future, buy a home, invest in a business and protect and manage risk.
+The industry contributes 12% of the UK's total economic output and employs over 2.2 million people, with two thirds of these jobs outside London.
+It is UK's largest net exporting industry and generates a trade surplus exceeding that of all other net exporting industries combined.
+It is also the largest taxpayer, and makes a real difference to people in their daily lives, helping them save for the future, buy a home, invest in a business and protect and manage risk.